CiscoDevNet/monitoring-as-code/ECS/README.md

 ### Create Secrets

-We are using AWS Secret Manager as secrets management service, where we are storing AppDynamics Controller's access key.
+We are using AWS Secret Manager as a secrets management service, where we are storing AppDynamics Controller's access key.

-Store the value as a plaintext, without quotes, as that is going to be value of our environment variable.
+Store the value as plaintext, without quotes, as that is going to be a value of our environment variable.

 ![aws-secret-create](https://user-images.githubusercontent.com/23483887/101659141-a294aa00-3a3d-11eb-8890-45de5af81174.png)